RiseVision/api-documentation/README.md

 In the case the client is not fully synced all routes may return intermediate/old values.

 Each API entry contains an example call to help provide understanding of how to use the call.
-These examples rely on curl being installed and Oxycoin running on the localhost.
+These examples rely on curl being installed and RISE CORE running on the localhost.
 The examples also include ```<field>;``` use this for easy identification of what needs to be changed for the call to function.

 ## Accounts